RNRU Inverdale Challenge Trophy

 RNRU Beach Rugby Festival

 What rugby enthusiast could turn down the suggestion of sun, sea, sand and rugby?
-The festival this year will again be hosted on Weymouth Beach, Dorset on Wed 20 Jul 16.
+The festival this year was hosted on Weymouth Beach, Dorset on Wed 19 Jul 17.
 This competition is a new community initiative and forms part of the RNRU Rugby World Cup 2015 Legacy programme.
 Beach Rugby is a unique form of contact rugby played on sand.

 The field of play is between 30-50 meters long, 20-35 meters, wide, and the in-goals are 3-7 meters deep.
 There are no goalposts on the pitch, and lines are marked with some sort of tape or rope.
 Teams for this festival comprise of 10 players, 5 players on the pitch at any one time.
 Games consist of two periods of 4 minutes each with a 1 minute interval.